nolenfelten/xbmc-scripting/SverigesTelevision/README.txt

- If you like this script and feel like chipping in a buck or two, so that I can pay my future my future TV licenses, and spend more time on XBMC script hacks, you can donate using the email above over at PayPal.
+ If you like this script and feel like chipping in a buck or two, so that I can pay my future my future TV licenses, and spend more time on XBMC script hacking, you can donate using the email above over at PayPal.

  If you are a Swede and have no TV license yourself I strongly suggest you use that money to get one on your own pronto!